followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPopup/1 Configuration/toolbarItems/template.md

 ---
 ---
 ##### shortDescription
-Specifies an item template that should be used to render this item only.
+Specifies a template that should be used to render this item only.

 ---
-Whether you use a default or a custom template for widget items, you can specify a specific template for a particular item.
-To do so, set the **template** field for the data source object of this item.
 The following types of the specified value are available.

 - Assign a jQuery object of the template's container.
 - Assign a DOM Node of the template's container.